albertomh/Nacar/README.md

 ### Blueprint Schema & Validator
+The `schema` module defines the rules used for validating parsed blueprints.
 Nacar's `validator` module verifies that the parsed blueprint will be correctly interpreted by a Translator (see below).
 It is built on top of the Cerberus validator, checking the uniqueness of screen names, avoiding screens linking to